Building Healthy Family Relationships

-• Your child’s brain is still developing, including learning how to handle their emotions and communicate well
+Your child’s brain is still developing.
+This includes learning how to understand emotions, regulate reactions and communicate clearly, which takes time and support.

-• Great communication helps kids develop the skills they need for developing strong, respectful relationships and feeling able to ask for support when they need it
+Positive communication helps children build skills for respectful relationships, understand their feelings, and feel safe to ask for help or support when they need it.

 The way we communicate differs based on gender, cultural background, age and the situation.